 A sea otter watches us in Valdez Harbor.
 These guys are so curious, playful, and absolutely adorable!
 The largest member of the weasel family, the sea otter is one of the smallest marine mammals, but can weigh as much as 100 lbs (45 kg)!

-Sea otters don’t rely on fat, or blubber for insulation from the cold water, but rather their dense, heavy fur (up to 150,000 strands per square inch).
-Because of this, they end up spending a lot of their time grooming and cleaning their fur.
+Sea otters don’t rely on fat or blubber for insulation from the cold water but rather on their dense, heavy fur (up to 150,000 strands per square inch).
+Because of this, they spend a lot of time grooming and cleaning their fur.
 This necessary fur density also makes them susceptible to oil spills.
 Thousands were killed in Prince William Sound after the Exxon Valdez oil spill in 1989.
 Luckily, their numbers in the area have made a strong recovery .